JeschkeLab/autoDEER/_sources/source/Install.rst.txt

 Installation
 ===================

 Currently, the only way to install autoDEER is from source.
+At a later date, we aim to be able to provide an excutable and to host on PyPI.

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^